🔄

 While the hallmark symptom of anosmia is the inability to smell, additional symptoms may include:

-Safety concerns: Inability to detect smoke, gas leaks, or spoiled food poses serious risks.
+• Safety Concerns: The inability to detect smoke, gas leaks, or spoiled food poses serious risks.

 Diagnosing Anosmia